-Lima
+Portugal Lima

-Latitude 41.866054
+Latitude 41,866054

-Located in area with water stress No

-Primary power generation source for your electricity generation at this facility Hydropower

-Total water withdrawals at this facility (megaliters/year)

-Comparison of total withdrawals with previous reporting year Lower

-Withdrawals from fresh surface water, including rainwater, water from wetlands, rivers and lakes 2349

-Withdrawals from third party sources

-Comparison of total discharges with previous reporting year Lower

-Discharges to brackish surface water/seawater 0

-Comparison of total consumption with previous reporting year About the same

-Coordinates are given at the center of the river basin.
+Longitude

+Located in area with water stress No Primary power generation source for your electricity generation at this facility Hydropower Total water withdrawals at this facility (megaliters/year) 2 6 0 3 Comparison of total withdrawals with previous reporting year About the same Withdrawals from fresh surface water, including rainwater, water from wetlands, rivers and lakes 2 6 0 3 Withdrawals from brackish surface water/seawater 0 Withdrawals from groundwater - renewable 0 Withdrawals from groundwater - non-renewable 0 Withdrawals from produced/entrained water 0 Withdrawals from third party sources 0 Total water discharges at this facility (megaliters/year) 2 603 Comparison of total discharges with previous reporting year About the same Discharges to fresh surface water 2 603 Discharges to brackish surface water/seawater 0 Discharges to groundwater 0 Discharges to third party destinations 0

 EDP uses the WRI Aqueduct to conduct a high-level water stress assessment, by mapping all its thermal and hydro assets against the Baseline Water Stress (BWS; watershed level), applying the threshold BWS > 40%, as recommended in the Question-level Guidance.
 A downscaling analysis at local level is then performed for all power plants identified in water-stressed areas, using information from National Governmental Agencies (location specific indicators) and company's operational teams (asset water dependency, local competitive uses).

-Withdrawal and discharge volumes (from and to fresh surface water -
+Withdrawal and discharge volumes (from and to fresh surface water - River) were obtained by direct measurements (meter readings) or by calculations, using e.g. the installed capacity and the difference between downstream and upstream water levels.

-River) were obtained by direct measurements (meter readings) or by calculations, using e.g. the installed capacity and the difference between downstream and upstream water levels.
-The decreases in both withdrawal and discharge volumes (-23%) are explained by the decrease of hydro generation due to the worse hydrological conditions in lberia in 2019 (-26% of total Lima river basin electricity generation).
+The increases in both withdrawal and discharge volumes (+11%) are explained by the increase of hydro generation due to the better hydrological conditions in Iberia in 2020 (+14% of total Lima river basin electricity generation).
 Withdrawal and discharge will tend to decrease or increase depending on if it is a dry or wet year, respectively.

 Water use in hydro power plants is considered a non-consumptive use (withdrawal = discharge).
 The zero volumes mean that there was no withdrawals or discharges from/to those sources.

 Thresholds used: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".

+5 Hydro power plants in Cávado river basin.

+Portugal Other, please specify Cávado

+Latitude

+Longitude

-Facility reference number Facility 2 Facility name (optional) 5 Hydro power plants in Cávado river l pasin.
-Country/Area & River basin Portugal Other, please specify (Cávado) Latitude 41.61674 Longitude -8.36298 Located in area with water stress No Primary power generation source for Hydropower or your electricity generation at this facility Oil & gas sector business division <not applicable=""></not> Total water withdrawals at this facili 4076 ty (megaliters/year) Comparison of total withdrawals with About the same th previous reporting year Withdrawals from fresh surface wat 4076 er, including rainwater, water from wetlands, rivers and lakes Withdrawals from brackish surface 0 water/seawater Withdrawals from groundwater - rer 0 iewable Withdrawals from groundwater - no 0 n-renewable Withdrawals from produced/entrain 0 ed water Withdrawals from third party source 0 !S Total water discharges at this facilit 4076 y (megaliters/year) Comparison of total discharges with About the same ו previous reporting year Discharges to fresh surface water 4076 Discharges to brackish surface wate 0 er/seawater Discharges to groundwater 0 Discharges to third party destinatio 0 ns Total water consumption at this faci 0 lity (megaliters/year) Comparison of total consumption w About the same ith previous reporting year Please explain
+Located in area with water stress No Primary power generation source for your electricity generation at this facility Hydropower Total water withdrawals at this facility (megaliters/year) 4 463 Comparison of total withdrawals with previous reporting year About the same Withdrawals from fresh surface water, including rainwater, water from wetlands, rivers and lakes 4 463 Withdrawals from brackish surface water/seawater 0 Withdrawals from groundwater - renewable 0 Withdrawals from groundwater - non-renewable 0 Withdrawals from produced/entrained water 0 Withdrawals from third party sources 0 Total water discharges at this facility (megaliters/year) 4 463 Comparison of total discharges with previous reporting year About the same Discharges to fresh surface water 4 463 Discharges to brackish surface water/seawater 0 Discharges to groundwater 0 Discharges to third party destinations 0